 III.
 Regional Planning/Heat Maps

 Mr. Farkas presented an update on Regional Planning and the development of HEAT maps to be used by the region.
-Mr. Farkas commented that the three Secretariats, Labor and Workforce Development, Education and Economic Development are continuing their work on regional planning.
-The three boards in our regions, Greater Lowell, North Shore and Merrimack Valley developed HEAT maps to be used by the region.
-The maps are centered around the three industries of Advanced Manufacturing, IT and Healthcare, which are the priority industries for our region.
+Mr. Farkas commented that the three Secretariats, Labor and Workforce Development, Education, and Economic Development are continuing their work on regional planning.
+The three boards in our regions, Greater Lowell, North Shore, and Merrimack Valley developed HEAT maps to be used by the region.
+The maps are centered around the three industries of Advanced Manufacturing, IT, and Healthcare, which are the priority industries for our region.

 The maps indicate which areas of the region the jobs are concentrated in for each industry.
 The heat maps for Healthcare and Advanced Manufacturing are based off wage data.
 The map for IT is based on jobs posted data.